frc461/Rowdy24/doc/GETTING STARTED.md

 If you do use another code editor than VSCode, follow instructions by the WPILib extension on that code editor via Gradle.

+## Contributing (Version Control)

+On any issue/feature that doesn't have a branch yet, create an issue and create a respective branch to work on it.
+This will help keep the master branch and working tree clean and organized.
+If a branch already exists for an issue/feature, commit changes relevant to that issue/feature to that branch, and request write access if needed.
+After any issue/feature is solved/created, generate a pull request (PR) to the main branch.

 ## Event Best Practices

 #### In the pits: